Your Shopify theme assumes US shoppers, but half your customers price in pesos and pick up at the bridge

 The case for owning your shopify

 Custom Shopify work pays off when your customers do not match the template's assumptions.
 Real bilingual content, peso-aware pricing context, and fulfillment built for bridge pickup and cross-border delivery turn the Spanish-first shopper from a lost sale into a loyal customer.
-It connects to your inventory management software and POS so online and in-store stock stay honest.
+It connects to your inventory management software and POS (Point of Sale) so online and in-store stock stay honest.

 Budgeting a shopify build in McAllen